Techtonica/curriculum/chrome-developer-tools/chrome-developer-tools.md

 ### Independent Practice

-1. Working with your pair group for the day.
+1. Navigate to one of your favorite websites.

 2. Open the source code using the Quick Source Viewer Chrome Extension.
-Discuss what you see with your pair partner.

 3. Open the Developer Tools pane and navigate to the "Elements" tab.